 It eventually occurred to me that we see reflections in these double doors and they are acting as a mirror.
 We see a reflection of one of the knobs (which anticipates the odd double knob in the Saturday section).
 We see shadows of the knobs as well.
 We see a shadow of Danny, as well as a reflection of his hand and arm.
 Consider that, the way in which he holds his hand, it reflects an apparent symmetrical figure in the door, one side of the hand seeming to mirror itself and project the other.

 Danny tries the knob twice.
 The door is locked.
+We can almost feel something or a phantom someone on the other side holding the door closed.
 Taking his hand down, he looks up at the number 237.
 This number is on the left hand side of the door, whereas all the other double doors in these halls have the room number on the right hand door.

 190 MS The two girls.
 (42:44) A vision of the two girls glances through his mind.